ufal/UMR/doc/relations-attributes.md

 Additional information can be found also in  [AMR annotation dictionary](https://amr.isi.edu/doc/amr-dict.html).

 `:accompanier` –  Introduced in the AMR guidelines as a non-core role in Part II.
 [Concepts and relations](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#part-ii--concepts-and-relations), exemplified in  *The soldier hummed a tune **for the girl** as he walked with her to town.* (ML added)
+?Probably replaced by `:companion` in UMR, example 1 (6), _... before he returns home **with his wife Sherry**?

 `:actor` – Argument role used for languages that do not have frame files.
 Typically corresponds to `:ARG0`.
 See 3-2-1-4.